 Note that being of intrinsic condensation makes sense even if $G$ is not finitely generated.
 There is the following elementary lemma.

-\begin{lemma} For every finitely generated group $G$, the following statements hold: \begin{enumerate}[(i)] \item If $G$ is of extrinsic condensation, then it is condensation and infinitely presented; \item if $G$ is of intrinsic condensation, then it is condensation; if moreover $G$ is assumed to be finitely presented, the converse is true. \end{enumerate} \end{lemma} \begin{proof} (\ref{ec}) It is clear from the definition that extrinsic condensation implies infinitely presented.
-To check that it also implies condensation, sssume $G \in \GG_m$ is of extrinsic condensation and $N$ is the kernel of the canonical epimorphism $F_m \epi G$.
+\begin{lemma} For every finitely generated group $G$, the following statements hold: \begin{enumerate}[(1)] \item If $G$ is of extrinsic condensation, then it is condensation and infinitely presented; \item if $G$ is of intrinsic condensation, then it is condensation; if,moreover, $G$ is finitely presentable, the converse is true. \end{enumerate} \end{lemma} \begin{proof} (\ref{ec}) It is clear from the definition that extrinsic condensation implies infinitely presented.
+To check that it also implies condensation, assume $G \in \GG_m$ is of extrinsic condensation and $N$ is the kernel of the canonical epimorphism $F_m \epi G$.
 Consider an open neighbourhood $\OO_{\FF, \FF'}$ of $N$ in $\GG_m$, with $\FF$ and $\FF'$ finite subsets of $F_m$ as in (\ref{eq:Basis-topology}).
 Define $N_{\FF} \triangleleft F_m$ to be the normal subgroup generated by $\FF$.
-Then $H = F_m/N_{\FF}$ is a finitely presented group mapping onto $G$; since $G$ is of extrinsic condensation, the kernel $N/N_{\FF}$ of $H \epi G$, and hence the neighbourhood $\OO_{\FF, \FF'}$, contain uncountably many normal subgroups.
+Then $H = F_m/N_{\FF}$ is a finitely presentable group mapping onto $G$; since $G$ is of extrinsic condensation, the kernel $N/N_{\FF}$ of $H \epi G$, and hence the neighbourhood $\OO_{\FF, \FF'}$, contain uncountably many normal subgroups.
 It follows that $G$ is a condensation group.

 (\ref{ic}) Since given a marking of $G$ there is a homeomorphic embedding of $\mathcal{N}(G)$ into $\mathcal{G}_m$ mapping $\{1\}$ to $G$, the first implication is obvious.
-The converse follows from the fact that if $G\in\mathcal{G}_m$ is finitely presented, then some neighbourhood of $G$ consists of quotients of $G$. \end{proof}
+The converse follows from the fact that if $G\in\mathcal{G}_m$ is finitely presentable, then some neighbourhood of $G$ consists of quotients of $G$. \end{proof}